kcsandoval88/QMEE/MyDataAssignment/README.md

   (completed on 2024-02-04) Step 2: Deduct the baseline correction value to each value in a column, and for each column. => data corrected

-  Step 3: Only select the 1st 5 activities for each mouse
+  (completed on 2024-02-19) Step 3: Only select the 1st 5 activities for each mouse

   Step 4: Identify the type of sniff for each activity